grumpfou/RFigure/README.md

 This code is written by R. Dessalles (Grumpfou) for the most part (the only exceptions are the code in REditors that are adapted from example on the web).
-It is proposed under the license GNU General Public License v3.0 (unless some part of the code when specified otherwise,written by somebody else).
+It is proposed under the license GNU General Public License v3.0 (unless some part of the code when specified otherwise like REditors, when written by somebody else).
 It is written in Python 3.6.6.

 ## Install